Anaëlle Angerville: Professional boxing career

 Angerville made her professional boxing debut against Odelia Ben Ephraim on April 3, 2021.
 She won the fight on points, with a 39–37 scorecard.
 Her next bout took place just 15 days later, as she faced Daniela Panait on April 18.
 The fight was ruled a draw by technical decision.
 Angerville faced the unbeaten Amina Zidani for the Federation Francaise de Boxe France super featherweight title on July 24, 2021.
 She lost the fight by split decision.
 Two of the judges scored the bout 77–76 and 78–74 for Zidani, while the third judge awarded Angerville a 77–75 scorecard.

 Angerville faced the undefeated Amy Naert on April 30, 2022.
 She won the fight by majority decision, with two judges awarding her all six rounds of the bout, while the third judge scored had the fight scored as a 57–57 draw.
 Angerville faced her third unbeaten opponent on May 14, 2022, as she was booked to face Tijana Draskovic.
 She won the fight by unanimous decision, with three scorecards of 60–54.
 Angerville faced Eva Cantos on December 15, 2022, in her third and final boxing appearance of the year.
 She won the fight by unanimous decision.

 Angerville faced Odelia Ben Ephraim for the vacant Federation Francaise de Boxe France featherweight title on February 4, 2023.
 She won the fight by split decision.
 Two of the judges scored the fight 78–74 and 79–73 in her favor, while the third judge awarded Ben Ephraim a 77–75 scorecard.
-Angerville next faced the undefeateed Caroline Veyre on March 17, 2023.
+Angerville next faced the undefeated Caroline Veyre on March 17, 2023.
 She lost the fight by unanimous decision.

+Angerville challenged Sheila Martinez for the EBU Female Featherweight title on January 27, 2024.
+She lost the fight by unanimous decision, with scores of 99–90, 99–91 and 98–92.